lowRISC/opentitan/doc/security/specs/attestation/_index.md

 use of device identifiable information.

-The Silicon Owner certificate, for example, is meant to be used exclusively with the Silicon Owner’s infrastructure.
+The Silicon Owner certificate, for example, is meant to be used exclusively with the Silicon Owner's infrastructure.
 Use cases requiring multiple identities or attestation services for multiple backends are required to derive
 <span style="text-decoration:underline;">application level identities and
 certificates</span>.
 Such application level identities must fulfill the privacy requirements of their use cases.

-OpenTitan’s key manager provides a mechanism to derive multiple application level keys with lineage to the Owner Identity, without making them distinguishable from any random key.
+OpenTitan's key manager provides a mechanism to derive multiple application level keys with lineage to the Owner Identity, without making them distinguishable from any random key.
 These properties allow the software implementation to bind the OpenTitan attestation to any application level